FatimaZahra2511/AI-Hyperparameter-Analysis/README.md

 # AI-Hyperparameter-Analysis
-This project involves building a Convolutional Neural Network (CNN) to classify images using the CIFAR-10 dataset.
-The model is trained with different hyperparameters and network architectures to evaluate their impact on classification performance.

-## Project Objectives

-1- Build a CNN model by defining various layers and connections.
-2- Train the model using the CIFAR-10 dataset from Kaggle.
-3- Compute accuracy during training and evaluate final performance.
-4- Experiment with different hyperparameters and network architectures.
-5- Plot the performance of the model based on the chosen hyperparameter.
-6- Select the best-performing model and use it to classify 10 images.
-7- Present results using a confusion matrix.

 ## Overview
 This project involves building a Convolutional Neural Network (CNN) to classify images using the CIFAR-10 dataset.
 The model is trained with different hyperparameters and network architectures to evaluate their impact on classification performance.